Do I Need a DUI Attorney for My First Offense in California?

 Is a DUI a Felony?

 In California, a first DUI conviction is considered a misdemeanor.
 If you get subsequent DUIs, they may classify as felonies under certain circumstances.
 In addition, if you have obtained a DUI after a car accident involving serious injury or death to someone else, you may face more severe penalties than you would for just a DUI charge.
 You could potentially undergo a felony charge under these circumstances.
-It is advisable to contact a DUI attorney to handle your case if any of these circumstances are present in the facts of your case.
+It is advisable to contact a San Diego DUI Attorney to handle your case if any of these circumstances are present in the facts of your case.